BeAnotherLab/The-Machine-to-be-Another/README.md

 - an LED
 - print or make the circuit that connects to the arduino as a shield https://github.com/BeAnotherLab/The-Machine-to-be-Another/blob/master/files/arduino_shield.zip

-we are working on an instructable with detailed fabrication instructions.

 Servos control
 ========================
 Servo control pure data patch is here https://github.com/BeAnotherLab/Servos-Control